adamrbennett/jenkins-docker/README.md

 1. Execute `docker-compose up` from the repository root to start all containers.

 ## The Pipeline
-The Jenkins build pipeline consists of a series of steps which test various functions of the app and api, as the code moves through various stages of increasingly production-like environments.
-The pipeline definition is declared in the `Jenkinsfile` at the root of this repository, and is read by Jenkins when performing a build.
+The Jenkins build pipeline consists of a series of steps which prepares the code for release and tests various functions of the app and api, as the code moves through stages of increasingly production-like environments.
+The pipeline definition is declared in the `Jenkinsfile` at the root of this repository, and is read by Jenkins when performing a build -- this is a good place to start if you want a deeper understanding of all that is involved in testing and releasing.

 #### Unit Test Step
 > At the moment, only the app has unit tests.
 Unit tests for the api will be added later.